STUDENT/PARENT HANDBOOK -

 How It Works

 Excel Academy Policies

 Students in Excel Academy are required to complete schoolwork daily.
 Work samples will be collected by the Educational Specialist each 20-day learning period.
 Resources include – but are not limited to – the following: credentialed teacher support; technical support; student support services; non-classroom based learning programs; cooperative school programs and classes; core curriculum; instructional materials; service vendors; lesson and/or course manuals and supplementary course material; special education resources and other necessary resources as required.

-Every student enrolled in Excel Academy benefits from the expertise of an Education Specialist.
-The Education Specialist (ES) is a credentialed teacher who works with their assigned students/families to identify and implement a personalized learning plan for each student.
-The ES will also meet once a month with each student/family to review the body of work the student completed for the LP and plan assignments.
+Every student enrolled in Excel Academy benefits from the expertise of an Teacher of Record.
+The Teacher of Record (TOR) is a credentialed teacher who works with their assigned students/families to identify and implement a personalized learning plan for each student.
+The TOR will also meet once a month with each student/family to review the body of work the student completed for the LP and plan assignments.
 The TOR will collect work samples from the student’s body of work that are representative of the content covered during the previous LP.
 The monthly meeting is designed to encourage, support and guide Excel students and families on their homeschool journey.
 This meeting may last up to one hour per student depending on the student’s needs.